-From the Land Down Under comes Nasanta Magnesium Deodorant, an all-natural, unscented product that’s among the best natural deodorant for men.
+From the Land Down Under comes Nasanta Magnesium Deodorant, an all-natural, unscented product that’s among the best natural deodorants for men.

 For deodorant purposes, however, magnesium hydroxide serves to neutralize body odor while allowing you to sweat naturally.
-And, despite its sometimes bad reputation, sweat is good for you.
+Despite its sometimes bad reputation, sweat is good for you.
 Humans need to sweat.

 Unlike other deodorants, Nasanta’s list of ingredients is relatively short and includes magnesium hydroxide, glycerin, deionized purified water, and xantham gum.
-It doesn’t include aluminum, parabens, and is even free of essential oils and talc.
+It doesn’t include aluminum or parabens and even is free of essential oils and talc.
 Furthermore, Nasana never tests its products on animals.

 If you’re looking for a deodorant with a strong, noticeable scent, then Nasanta Magnesium deodorant probably isn’t for you.
 After all, it’s unscented – again, it doesn’t contain essential oils – which is good for folks with sensitive noses, whether it’s you or the folks who work alongside you.

 Nasanta is another company that backs its products with a money-back guarantee.
-If, after 30 days, you don’t like their Magnesium Deodorant for Men, they’ll give you a full refund.
+After 30 days, if you don’t like their Magnesium Deodorant for Men, they’ll give you a full refund.